The Cailleach, Queen of Winter and the Holy Nights

 |Dec 31-Jan 01||August||Pisces|

 The Cailleach is an old Goddess.
+A Celtic poem says: There are three great ages; the age of the yew tree, the age of the eagle, the age of the Cailleach.
 She is shaper of the Earth, older as time, she guards the well of youth and rules the wind.
 She is also the Lady of the Beasts: she has a special connection with the wolf, like Winter-Goddesses Frau Holla and Hecate who guided previous Holy Nights.
 She is also connected with the deer and the cow.

-Genetic research has shown something surprising–some Celts originated from Iberian fisherman.
+The Romans named Gallaecia, now known as Galicia in Spain after the worshippers of the Cailleach: the Callaeci.
+Genetic research has shown something surprising: some Celts originated from Iberian fisherman.
 Professor of human genetics Bryan Sykes* did the research.
 ‘A team from Oxford University has discovered that the Celts, Britains indigenous people, are descended from a tribe of Iberian fishermen who crossed the Bay of Biscay 6,000 years ago.
 DNA analysis reveals they have an almost generic “fingerprint” to the inhabitants of coastal regions of Spain, whose own ancestors migrated north between 4,000 and 5,000 BC’ .

 (*Guy Adams the Independent, for full article click link).